Southern Arizona law enforcement agencies form regional critical incident team

 "It takes a lot of work for our criminal investigative staffs to figure out just how these things are going to work when they unfold," Kasmar said.
 "There's a lot of moving complexities to these investigations where we have to protect crime scenes" while also "protecting due process for staff that's involved and being transparent to the media."

-With 12 officer-involved shootings in 2021, TPD's volume will likely make up a large percentage of the cases, Kasmar said, which will give investigators at smaller agencies a chance to gain experience with high-profile investigations.
+With 12 shootings involving TPD in 2021, that agency's volume will likely make up a large percentage of the cases, Kasmar said, which will give investigators at smaller agencies a chance to gain experience with high-profile investigations.

 "There's really no more significant event that we investigate as organizations, so it's a massive vote of confidence for me to hand over that responsibility to any of the leadership or organizations (involved,)" Kasmar said.